Structured CDs and notes

 Take the next step

-An Ameriprise financial advisor can work with you to determine if one of these products may be suitable for you, and then construct a portfolio that uses structured CDs and/or notes with the objective of diversifying and minimizing the effects of market volatility.
+An Ameriprise financial advisor can work with you to determine if one of these products may be appropriate for you, and then construct a portfolio that uses structured CDs and/or notes with the objective of diversifying and minimizing the effects of market volatility.
 To find out more about structured CDs and/or notes, contact your Ameriprise financial advisor or locate an advisor near you.

-Structured products are complex products that involve investment and other substantial risks compared to traditional investments and may not be suitable for all investors.
+Structured products are complex products that involve investment and other substantial risks compared to traditional investments and may not be appropriate for all investors.
 Investors should consider the investment objectives, risks, charges and expenses of the structured product carefully before investing.
 The prospectus and term sheet contain this and other important information about the product.
 Clients should read the prospectus and term sheet carefully before investing.